Mariga123/Quotehub/README.md

 # Quotehub
+* A website for users to read life motivating Quotes ,edit, like and upvote Quotes.
+* It also allows user to add quotes and keep a track of their quotes posted ,see the likes and how many times it has been liked.

+## AUTHOR
+* John Mariga

+### project generation
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+### Languages incorporated
+* HTML
+* Javascript
+* css & Bootstrap(styling)
+* Typescript(for interpolation)

 ## Development server
+#### To Render the project Remotely

-Run `ng serve` for a dev server.
+ * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+#### To View full Project;
+ * To view full project Navigate to 'https://github.com/Mariga123/Quotehub'.

-## Code scaffolding
+## Code scaffolding / adding components

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.